bcgov/ssdtools/paper/paper.md

 ![Species sensitivity distributions for sample species concentration values](autoplot.png){height="4in"}

-The complete model averaged cdf with 95% CIs (with the model averaged HC5 indicated by a dotted line) can be plotted using:
+The proper model averaged cdf with 95% CIs (with the model averaged HC5 indicated by a dotted line) can be plotted using:

 ```r
 predictions <- ssdtools::predict(fits, ci = TRUE)